What is OSIRIS, and what is it used for?

 More information on internships and theses can be found on the website of your study programme, or you can contact Student Services.

-A study programme is a set of courses which a student has to pass to complete a phase of his curriculum, including any choices within this phase.
+A study programme is the curriculum of a student, a set of courses to follow to complete a degree.
 Each student is linked to one or more study programmes.
-The study programmes of a student can be checked through the study progress review.
+The study programmes of a student can be checked through the study progress review.on the Personal details tab in OSIRIS Student you can find the study programme in which you are enrolled.

 What do I have to register for in OSIRIS?